Controllability and diffeomorphism groups on manifolds with boundary: Sequences of diffeomorphism groups on manifolds with boundary

-We shall now prove that the sequence \eqref{eq:sequence} admits local sections, i.e.\ that there is a smooth section of the projection $R$ on some identity neighborhood of $\Diff (\partial M)$.
+We shall now prove that the sequence \eqref{eq:sequence} admits local sections, i.e.\ that there is a smooth section of the projection $R$ on some identity neighbourhood of $\Diff (\partial M)$.
 For this we need some preparation.